swagkarna/The-Garden-Of-Eden/README.md

 # The-Garden-Of-Eden
 #
-**THIS REPOSITORY IS MEANT FOR DEMONSTRATION PUROSES, PLEASE USE RESPONSIBLY.
+**THIS REPOSITORY IS MEANT FOR DEMONSTRATION PURPOSES, PLEASE USE RESPONSIBLY.
 MORE TO COME !!!! :)**
 #
 # Main Page (YOUR END):
 ![](https://github.com/Joel-Horensma/The-Garden-Of-Eden/blob/master/Images/Eden.png)